 His lost faith was hard to bare, but I placed hope in the thought that he was young and that there was still a chance for him to change his mind.

-When I thought about my son, I had some general conclusions about atheists.
-This included:
+I had some general conclusions about atheists, which included:

 - They must hate God because of something bad that happened in their life.

 - They want to believe there’s no God because they don’t want to face Him at judgment.
 Or put another way:

 - They want to pretend God doesn’t exist so they can enjoy their sin.